human-analysis/AutoFHE/README.md

 ## Comparison Experiments (Quick Usage)

 We benchmark AutoFHE and two baselines (MPCNN and AESPA) on the encrypted CIFAR dataset under RNS-CKKS.
-You can simply compare your new methods with our results without re-running experiments in our papers.
+You can simply compare your new methods with our results without re-running experiments in our paper.
 Please benchmark your method on the same environment to ensure a fair comparison between different methods.

 - **Hardware**: AWS r5.24large (96 CPUs and 768 GB RAM)
 - **Library**: Microsoft SEAL 3.6